 If you don’t want to juggle two phones while away, there are services geared towards Canadians in both Canada and the U.S. offering SIM cards you can pop in your Canadian phone that allow you to make and receive calls in the U.S., as well as to and from Canada and provide you with a data plan for a low daily or monthly fee.

-To use these SIM cards, you will need to have your Canadian carrier “unlock” your cell phone first.
-This is an easy process, but your provider will usually charge a one time fee in the range of $50 to do this.
+To use these SIM cards, you will need to have your Canadian carrier “unlock” your cell phone first, which should be a relatively easy process.

 If you go for this option, consider forwarding your Canadian number to your U.S. SIM card number so you don’t miss calls to your Canadian cell.
 Also, if your carrier allows it, you may want to downgrade your Canadian cell phone plan for the winter to save costs, as you won’t be using it much while you’re away.